-To prepare for application process for Fall 2022, please review the information below.
+To Prepare for the Fall 2023 application process, please review the information below.

 Find potential faculty mentors:

 - While completing the departmental online application, you will select up to three Psychology Professors whose research is of particular interest to you.
 To help with this process, please look over their websites to learn about their research interests and read some of their publications.
 Not all of our professors are accepting graduate students for fall, please review their research interests for the latest information.
 Learn more about our faculty and their research interests here.

 Take the TOEFL (international applicants only):Foreign students for whom English is a second language must have their TOEFL scores sent directly to the University of Oregon.
 The Department of Psychology and University of Oregon require a minimum score of 575 for paper-based test OR 88 for the Internet-based (iBT) version OR 7.0 for the IELTS exam.
 Please have official results sent to the University using Code 4846.